traumverloren/speech-to-image-necklace/README.md

 See images that maybe (?probably not?) correlate with what you are saying as you are saying it.

-This project uses a Raspberry Pi Zero W, microphone, hyperpixel display, google cloud speech recognition API, & google custom search API.
+This project uses a ~~Raspberry Pi Zero W~~ Raspberry Pi 3, microphone, hyperpixel4 display, google cloud speech recognition API, & google custom search API.
 Written in Javascript!

 ## Setup: